alsaedwy/inscribe-data-processing-service/README.md

 - **flake8**: Linting and style checking
 - **pytest**: Minimum 80% test coverage
 - **Bandit**: Security scanning for vulnerabilities

-### Documentation

-Documentation is organized in the `docs.bak/` directory:
-- API examples and guides
-- Deployment and configuration instructions
-- Security and compliance documentation
-- Troubleshooting guides

 #### Troubleshooting